utk09-NCL/scss-variables-completion/README.md

 ## Installation

 1. Install the extension from the VS Code Marketplace.
-2. Make sure you have a file named `scssVariables.json` in your workspace (or configure a custom path in Settings).
+2. Ensure you have a file named `scssVariables.json` in your workspace (or configure a custom path in Settings).

 ---